spacehuhn/ArduinoARPspoof/README.md

 ### What it is

-Using an Arduino with an ethernet controller, this device will perform an ARP spoofing/poisoning attack to diconnect every client device in your LAN.
+Using an Arduino with an ethernet controller, this device will perform an [ARP spoofing](https://en.wikipedia.org/wiki/ARP_spoofing) attack to diconnect every client device in your LAN.

 ### How it works